2023 FlightScope Mevo Plus-10

 Can you use the Mevo+ as a simulator?

 Yes, the Mevo+ is compatible with a number of different third-party simulator options.
-It comes with a mobile e6 license that includes 10 different golf courses.
+It comes with both a PC and mobile e6 account which includes 12 courses.

 Other products the Mevo Plus is compatible with include: